-Investment Sub-Advisor Agreement
+Investment Sub-Adviser Agreement

-SSGA acts as the sub-advisor of the Core Portfolios pursuant to an amended and restated investment sub-advisor agreement with SSGA dated March 28, 2017.
+SSGA acts as the sub-adviser of the Core Portfolios pursuant to an amended and restated investment sub-advisory agreement with SSGA dated March 28, 2017 (the "Investment Sub-Adviser Agreement").

 Under this agreement, SSGA will designate a lead portfolio manager and research and support personnel to make all portfolio decisions concerning each Core Fund they advise, all necessary brokerage arrangements and all arrangements with the Core Fund's custodian to settle portfolio trades.
 SSGA is required to adhere to the investment objectives and investment strategies adopted by the Core Portfolios.
 SSGA has agreed to act honestly, in good faith and in the best interests of the Core Portfolios, and to use the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
 The Manager will pay SSGA's fees out of the management fees it receives from each of the Core Portfolios.